Some Insider Tips For Riding The Bus!

 Have exact fare.
 You can use coins and/or dollar bills, but our fareboxes can’t make change.
 Of course, if you have a pass, you can just swipe it.
-NOTE: Pennies are NOT accepted.
+NOTE: Pennies and no bills over $10 are NOT accepted.

 Organize your cash.
 Try to use quarters instead of small coins, and be sure to flatten out dollar bills, including corners, before you insert them into the farebox.
 If you are using a designated Senior/Disabled pass, have your reduced fare ID verification ready to show the driver when you get on the bus.

 Purchase a pass.
 If you plan on using the bus all day, you can buy a day pass from the coach operator.
 If you are paying a reduced fare, you will need to show proper identification to the coach operator.
 Review the reduced fares section for more details.

 Kids age 5 and under.
 Kids five and under ride free with a fare-paying customer.
 Limit: three kids per cash paying customer.

 Use the front door.
 Always board through the front door.
 All OCTA buses are accessible to persons with disabilities.

 Signal the driver.
 When the bus approaches your stop, pull the signal cord or ring the bus chime to notify the coach operator.
 Wait for the bus to come to a complete stop, then exit through the rear door.

 Sit down and enjoy the ride!
 Help make bus travel pleasant for everyone by riding smart.

 - All radios, CD players, iPods and cell phones must be used with headphones.

 - Service animals are welcome when accompanied by persons with disabilities.
 That person is responsible for the actions of the animal while on the bus.